RashidAwan11/GoodlyRecipes/content/knowledge-base/publix-sprinkles-sugar-cookies.md

 When it comes to sugar cookies, there are few brands that can beat Publix.
 But what exactly makes their cookies so special?
 Let's take a look at some of the benefits of Publix sprinkles sugar cookies:

-They're Always Freshly Baked

-If you've ever had a store-bought cookie that's been sitting around for days (or weeks), then you know how unpleasant they can be.
+They're Always Freshly Baked, If you've ever had a store-bought cookie that's been sitting around for days (or weeks), then you know how unpleasant they can be.
 Hard, dry, and often stale-tasting, these kinds of cookies are a far cry from the fresh-baked treats we all crave.
 Fortunately, that's never a problem with Publix sprinkles sugar cookies.
 Because they're always baked fresh .

 ## **How Long Will It Take To Prepare?**